Are you planning your trip to India and need to apply for an Indian Visa?

 I used these exact steps when I got my eVisa to India under 24 hours (21 hours and 21 minutes to be precise).

-And, I used this same guide again to apply for the e-visa the second time. 😛
+And, I used my own guide to apply for the e-visa the second time. 😛

 Applying Indian eVisa is a completely online application with no facilitation required by any agencies or agents.